 EOS Cloud

 Currently EOS cloud is a tenancy in the JASMIN Unmanaged Cloud, at STFC in the UK.
 EOS offers a training environment for UK based researchers.
 The Web interfaces of EOS are based on JASMIN custom IaaS Software, and EOS users and VMAdmins are registered as JASMIN users.
-During training evens each user receives two VMs: Bio-Linux and an Ubuntu Docker hosting environment.
+During training events, each user receives two VMs: Bio-Linux and an Ubuntu Docker hosting environment.
 The users are with total responsibility for instantiated system and access the environment though standard remote desktop tools.

 Potential collaboration between EGI and EOS cloud on: